Abortion in Portugal: From the 1998 referendum to legalization

-The Socialist Youth would present an abortion legalization bill in 1996 that would fail to be approved by one vote, and another bill in 1998 that would be approved.
-As a result of its approval, prime-minister and socialist leader António Guterres and opposition leader and social democrat leader Marcelo Rebelo de Sousa agree to call the 1998 referendum, in which the legalization movement lost.
+The Socialist Youth presented an abortion legalization bill in 1996 that would fail to be approved by one vote, and another bill in 1998 that would be approved.
+As a result of its approval, prime-minister and socialist leader António Guterres and opposition leader and social democrat leader Marcelo Rebelo de Sousa agreed to call the 1998 referendum, in which the legalization movement lost.

 In 2004, while the country was governed by a coalition between the Social Democratic Party and the People's Party, four legalization laws (by PCP, PS, PEV, BE) were rejected, along with three new referendum proposals by PS, BE, and a citizens' petition.
 Multiple media cases involving abortion trials in Maia, Aveiro, Setúbal, and Lisbon, as well as a polemic surrounding the visit of a Women on Waves boat to Portugal, kept the abortion debate alive, and lead to the 2007 referendum, in which the legalization movement won.
+Active among the campaigners in favour was the artist, Paula Rego, whose etchings showing women who had undergone backstreet abortions, part of her Untitled: The Abortion Series, were widely shown in exhibitions, magazines and newspapers.